Case Study – World-Class Noise Performance

 A rapid serological test for the detection of antibodies can be used to determine if a person has had an infection and potentially developed immunity.
 However, current point-of-care tests are limited in performance and not recommended to be used for individual patient diagnostics.

-As a technology showcase, Delta Diagnostics developed a rapid COVID-19 IgG test by immobilizing the Receptor Binding Domain (RBD) of SARS-CoV-2 on its proprietary optical chip.
-One of the great advantages of Delta Diagnostics’ platform is label-free detection, allowing to directly and quantitatively detect binding of biomolecules.
+As a technology showcase, Delta Life Science developed a rapid COVID-19 IgG test by immobilizing the Receptor Binding Domain (RBD) of SARS-CoV-2 on its proprietary optical chip.
+One of the great advantages of Delta Life Science’ platform is label-free detection, allowing to directly and quantitatively detect binding of biomolecules.
 This is shown in Figure 1, displaying the signals from different IgG monoclonal antibodies binding to the RBD-coated chip, where antibodies present in higher concentrations and/or with a higher affinity produce higher signals.

 The time-to-result was less than 15 minutes per sample.